chrv7/recipeRestAPI/README.md

 # RecipeRestAPI
 The program is a multi-user web service based on Spring Boot that allows storing, retrieving, updating, and deleting recipes.
-The service uses H2 database.
-The service has 2 main entity: User and Recipe.
+The service uses H2 database. and has 2 main entity: User and Recipe.
 The service supports the registration process.
 User can update or delete only their recipes, but can view recipes added by others users.
 ### Endpoints
 * [localhost:8080/api/recipe/]() - RecipeService
 * [localhost:8080/api/register]() - UserService